jp-mess/vae-color-article/index.md

 <br>

-## Step 5: train a new MLE classifier to map bad colors to good colors
+## Step 5: train a new MSE classifier to map bad colors to good colors

 This network is trained online, meaning that every time the algorithm runs, it needs to train a new color mapping network.
 However, a single layer MLP can be trained in a few seconds.